 Please get in touch with Megan Lee (email@example.com) if you would like some guidance, or would like to visit Jesus College for a tour.

 We want visiting pupils and prospective applicants from our link regions to experience what it could be like to be a student at Jesus College and the University of Oxford.
 It’s important that visitors leave with a clear understanding of what we offer and how the Collegiate system works.
 Moreover, we want you to envision yourself learning here and being part of a community that welcomes everyone, regardless of their background.

 In January 2021 we launched an online programme to support British Bangladeshi and Pakistani students in making competitive applications to universities like Oxford.
-Applications for the programme open on mid January and close on the 10th February.
 Full information can be found here.

 A day at Jesus College where participants are offered an academic led experience including age-appropriate lectures, Q&A sessions with current Jesus students, application and interview guidance, College/city tours and lunch at the College.
 These visits can be adapted to accommodate pupils from Years 5 – 13.

 Below is an example timetable of a typical school visit to Jesus College.
 However, we can design a visit programme to suit the needs of your school or group, so do contact the Access Fellow if you’d like to discuss further.
 Similar Q&A sessions and lectures can be delivered in your school/college too, so do not hesitate to contact us if you would like to know more.